 Law Review Articles

-- "International Humanitarian Law and North Korea: Another Angle for Accountability," (submitted for publication).
+- "International Humanitarian Law and North Korea: Another Angle for Accountability," (accepted for publication).

 - "Finding a Forum for North Korea," 65 SMU Law Review 4 (lead article).